Aug. 16 – Sept. 30, 2001

 Posing in downtown Nitra.

 There was even an apologetic note with a little canister of grass as compensation, but it seemed essentially fine to me – until I started touching things.
-But perhaps that due to the heavy smoking.
+But perhaps that was due to her heavy smoking, and maybe all the parties she organised at my place while I was gone.
 Don’t know.
 Anyway, before I embark on wiping the grease off of every peace of cutlery etc., thought I would pound off this last letter.
-I’m still in my kemping shorts and today’s house cleaning will be part of my process back to “normal”.
+I’m still in my kemping (my code word with my friends for “camping”) shorts and today’s house cleaning will be part of my process back to “normal”.
 I’d say it was fun, from a novelty point of view of being in new locations and staring at different faces, but the expensive beer killed me.
 Perhaps it was good for me anyway, for I see what Prague does to many people.
 I’ve learned how to improve things if there would be a next time.
 The different ways of hooking up to the internet was interesting – at grandma’s the most, considering the stark contrast to my surroundings.
 I am even negotiating for a major contract which could almost double my revenues this year, so it was good to keep online.
 My next plan is, after I make the website of the trip, I will send an email to the thousands of publishing companies my Ukrainian dude collected for me a year back, asking them if they would be interested in a story like this but around the world.
 Who knows, perhaps they would want an exclusive deal and be willing to cough up some cash for a live-in van and satellite internet connection.
 What’s life without dreams anyway?

 After the long travels, it’s back to the dread and bore of work.